Lopleg/Git_homework/README.md

 # Git_homework
-Repository for exercise 6 of git homeworks
+Repository for exercise 6 of git homework